swiftlang/swift-org-website/server/guides/passkeys.md

 These two prompts are the result of calling `navigator.credentials.create(...)` and `navigator.credentials.get(...)`.

 To get a better understanding let's quickly play around with this API.
-Go to `https://swift.org`, open the developer panel of your browser and switch to the JavaScript console.
+Open [Swift.org](https://swift.org) in a new tab, open the developer panel of your browser and switch to the JavaScript console.
 Create the following variable:

 ```js
 const publicKeyCredentialCreationOptions = {